Student Resources

 3. Process Essay

 This type of written composition is similar to a manual in that the instructions to do something are outlined.
-Purpose: to tell about something you know well how to do and are good at.
+The purpose is to tell about something you know well how to do and are good at.

 Process Essay Sample #1